IBM/aspera-cli/binary/README.md

 # Single executable ascli

-The goal here is to build the tool as a compiled single executable
+Build the CLI tool as a compiled single executable.

 Initially, `rubyc` (gem [`ruby-packer`](https://github.com/pmq20/ruby-packer) and [here](https://github.com/you54f/ruby-packer)) was used to build a single executable.